MrT-Stephens/NextJs-Portfolio-Website-Template/README.md

 ### Making the Website Yours

+#### Editing the Content

-To make the Website yours there are three different files that you will need to edit:
+To edit the Websites content there are three different files that you will need to edit:
 1. [Author Data File](https://github.com/MrT-Stephens/NextJs-Portfolio-Website-Template/blob/main/app/(data-arrays)/AuthorData.js) which is located in the directory `app/(data-arryas)/AuthorData.js`.
 2. [Skills Data File](https://github.com/MrT-Stephens/NextJs-Portfolio-Website-Template/blob/main/app/(data-arrays)/SkillsData.js) which is located in the directory `app/(data-arrays)/SkillsData.js`.
 3. [Projects Data File](https://github.com/MrT-Stephens/NextJs-Portfolio-Website-Template/blob/main/app/(data-arrays)/ProjectsData.js) which is located in the directory `app/(data-arrays)/ProjectsData.js`.

+You can edit all data within these files to make the website yours.
+Including adding/removing items from the `languages`, `hobbies`, `keySkills`, `SkillsData`, `projects`, etc. If items are added/removed from these arrays the website will dynamically adjust to accomidate the extra or less items.

+#### Adding/Removing Images

 If you would like to add/remove images from the website.
 This can be done by accessing the `/public/` directory.

 If you would like to change the icon of the website.
 This can be done by replacing the `/app/favicon.ico` file with your `.ico` file (Make sure the name is `favicon.ico`).

-You can edit all data within these files to make the website yours.
-Including adding/removing items from the `languages`, `hobbies`, `keySkills`, `SkillsData`, `projects`, etc. If items are added/removed from these arrays the website will dynamically adjust to accomidate the extra or less items.
+#### Changing the Colour Scheme

+To change the colour scheme your will need to goto the `tailwind.config.js` file and you can edit the `colors` for light/dark mode and this will change the colours across the whole website.

 ### Editing the Website Futher